TonyGLL/Tarjeta-de-Presentacion-Jquery/README.md

-# A simple presentation card or protafolio created with javascript.
+# A simple presentation card or protafolio created with javascript, also contains two photo sliders.

 ![presentation card](screenshot1.jpg)